 The primary function of earmolds is to hold a firm sound channel in place in the ear while blocking out all other sounds.
 This enables the hearing aid to transmit its programmed sound to your ear without interruption.
 You experience a more focused, purer sound than you would experience when filtering the added noises in the environment.

-Dr. Bea’s extensive experience creating ear molds underlies her understanding of how unique every ear canal is.
+Dr. Spinuzza's extensive experience creating earmolds underlies her understanding of how unique every ear canal is.
 Some are wide open with relatively few turns and others are narrow and crooked.
-It is essential that your ear mold cast is created correctly.
+Your earmold cast must be created correctly.
 There are several requirements.